 Older age is also associated with increased mortality.
 In a report from the Chinese Center for Disease Control and Prevention, case fatality rates were 8 and 15% among those aged 70 to 79 years and 80 years or older, respectively, in contrast to the 2.3% case fatality rate among the entire cohort.
 Similar findings were reported from Italy, with case fatality rates of 12 and 20% among those aged 70 to 79 years and 80 years or older, respectively.

-With having comorbidities, it classifies the patient in either the moderate or high regarding the level of risk.
+With having comorbidities, it classifies the patient as either moderate or high regarding the level of risk.
 These individuals are predisposed to having a severe to critical clinical outcome concerning the course of the illness.
 A pre-existing heart problem, respiratory disease, cancer, and other organ damage would not only make it easier for the virus to penetrate the immune system but also increase potential death.
 Most of the comorbidities are present in the middle to late adulthood group.
-Along with this, increased age is also a factor for having high risk in contracting the disease.
+Along with this, increased age is also a factor for having a high risk of contracting the disease.
 Pre-existing illnesses and ages more than 65 years old would give a bad prognosis.